 of Washington (LFW) in 1985 to administer IOLTA funds and other available

 The IOLTA program in our state serves two purposes.
 First, it helps ensure that legal professionals—lawyers, limited practice officers (LPOs), and limited license legal technicians (LLLTs)—appropriately manage funds that belong to their clients.
 Secondly, it allows interest to be earned on nominal or short term deposits held in pooled client trust accounts, with the interest remitted directly to LFW for distribution to civil legal aid programs.

 LFW does not regulate banks, lawyers, LPOs, or LLLTs.
 In addition to administering the IOLTA funds, we work closely with banks and lawyers to inform choices made about participation in the IOLTA program.
-We collaborate with the Washington State Bar Association the Washington Supreme Court and other stakeholders to ensure that the IOLTA rules are properly enforced.
+We collaborate with the We collaborate with the Washington State Bar Association the Washington Supreme Court and other stakeholders to ensure that the IOLTA rules are properly enforced.

 FOR FINANCIAL INSTITUTIONS ONLY: